 The appointment was announced Aug.
 16, 2017 by U.S. District Judge Richard W. Story of the Northern District of Georgia, Atlanta Division.
 As co-lead, Don will oversee a 12-member body of plaintiffs’ lawyers in “developing and implementing a litigation plan to ensure pretrial proceedings are conducted effectively, efficiently, and economically,” the Judge’s order stated.

-Ethicon, a Johnson & Johnson subsidiary, voluntarily recalled its Physiomesh hernia mesh repair in May 2016 after reviews of the device found that it failed at a higher rate compared to similar products.
+Ethicon, a Johnson & Johnson subsidiary, withdrew its Physiomesh hernia mesh repair product from the market in May 2016 after reviews of the device found that it failed at a higher rate compared to similar products.
 The device was first approved in April 2010 under the FDA’s 510(k) program, a fast-tracked approval process that doesn’t require clinical trials before cleared devices are placed on the market.

 “Being selected to lead such an important litigation that has seemingly impacted thousands comes as a great honor,” Don said of the appointment.
-“I am truly humbled and look forward to challenging the standard that allowed this defective, and potentially deadly, mesh product to not only enter the market, but stay there for six years before its safety was called into question and the device successfully recalled.”
+“I am truly humbled and look forward to challenging the standard that allowed this defective, and potentially deadly, mesh product to not only enter the market, but stay there for six years before its safety was called into question and the device was removed from the market.”

 Don previously litigated against Ethicon in the pelvic mesh/sling litigation and played a key role in the American Medical Systems settlement with Endo Pharmaceuticals that helped to pave the way for and shape additional settlements.
 Don also serves on the Plaintiffs’ Steering Committee for In re Bard IVC Filters Products Liability Litigation, and the Depuy® Orthopaedics, Inc. ASR™ and Pinnacle® Hip Implant MDLs.
 He is co-lead plaintiffs’ counsel and liaison counsel in the federal MDL, and liaison counsel for the Composix® Kugel® Mesh lawsuits consolidated in Rhode Island state court.